root-project/web/manual/root_classes_data_types_and_global_variables/index.md

 The `TObject` class provides default behavior and protocol for all objects in the ROOT system.

-`TObject` provides protocol, i.e. (abstract) member functions, for:
+`TObject` provides protocol, this is (abstract) member functions, for:

 -   Object I/O (`Read()`, `Write()`)